sy-python/ratwork_mechanism_bot/README.md

 # Ratwork Mechanism
-A discord bot creating for the Failbetter Games Community discord server.
+A discord bot created for the Failbetter Games Community discord server.

 ## Features
 None so far.